US carries out the 1st federal execution in nearly 2 decades

 But relatives of those killed by Lee in 1996 strongly opposed that idea and long argued that Lee deserved a sentence of life in prison.
 They wanted to be present to counter any contention that the execution was being done on their behalf.

-"For us it is a matter of being there and saying, `This is not being done in our name; we do not want this,'" relative Monica Veillette said.
+"For us, it is a matter of being there and saying, `This is not being done in our name; we do not want this,'" relative Monica Veillette said.

 They noted that Lee's co-defendant and the reputed ringleader, Chevie Kehoe, received a life sentence.

-Kehoe, of Colville, Washington, recruited Lee in 1995 to join his white supremacist orgaization, known as the Aryan Peoples' Republic.
+Kehoe, of Colville, Washington, recruited Lee in 1995 to join his white supremacist organization, known as the Aryan Peoples' Republic.
 Two years later, they were arrested for the killings of gun dealer William Mueller, his wife, Nancy, and her 8-year-old daughter, Sarah Powell, in Tilly, Arkansas, about 75 miles (120 kilometers) northwest of Little Rock.

 At their 1999 trial, prosecutors said Kehoe and Lee stole guns and $50,000 in cash from the Muellers as part of their plan to establish a whites-only nation.